paichunlin/LLM_Post_Training_GRPO/README.md

 ### Multi-GPU Setup
 This GRPO training requires at least two A100 or H100 GPUs.
 One is used for training the model.
 The other is used for evaluation and rollout; vLLM is enabled for efficient evaluation and rollout.

-Infra support: vLLM / Ray / verl / Nemo RL.
+I further scaled this with industry leading advanced and efficient serving paradigm.
+Support RLHF workflow with efficient serving solutions with vLLM / Ray / verl / Nemo RL and other leading frameworks.

 ### Setup
 This repo use `uv` to manage dependencies.